 - CXL – Corneal Collagen Cross-Linking with Riboflavin – increases the strength of the cornea to prevent progress.

 - Kera rings (Intracorneal rings) – when there is intolerance to contact lenses and when the condition continues to progress.

 - Corneal transplant in advanced stages – either a partial thickness (Deep Anterior Lamellar or DALK) or full thickness (Penetrating or PK).

-We may also be able to explore various procedures to help you become independent from contact lenses &/or glasses.
+We at personalEYES may be able to explore various procedures to help you become independent from contact lenses &/or glasses.